A New Periocular Dataset Collected by Mobile Devices in Unconstrained Scenarios: Dataset

 \section{Dataset}

 The UFPR-Periocular dataset was created to obtain images in unconstrained scenarios that contain realistic noises caused by occlusion, blur, and variations in lighting, distance, and angles.
-To this end, we developed a mobile application~(app) enabling the participants to collect their pictures using their smartphones\footnote{Project approved by the Ethics Committee Board from the Health Science Sector of the Federal University of Paraná, Brazil -- Process CAAE 02166918.2.0000.0102, registered in the \textit{Plataforma Brazil} system -- \url{https://plataformabrasil.saude.gov.br/}}.
+To this end, we developed a mobile application~(app) enabling the participants to collect their pictures using their smartphones (Project approved by the Ethics Committee Board from the Health Science Sector of the Federal University of Paraná, Brazil -- Process CAAE 02166918.2.0000.0102, registered in the \textit{Plataforma Brazil} system -- \url{https://plataformabrasil.saude.gov.br/}).
+We confirm that all methods were carried out following relevant guidelines and regulations by the Ethics Committee Board from the Health Science Sector of the Federal University of Paraná.
+Furthermore, we confirm that an informed consent form has been obtained from all subjects, and we do not store any data that could be used to identify the subject.
+We confirm that all periocular images presented in this paper (Fig.~\ref{fig:datasetsamples}, Fig.~\ref{fig:picprocess}, Fig.~\ref{fig:multiclass}, Fig.~\ref{fig:multitask}, Fig.~\ref{fig:pairwise}, Fig.~\ref{fig:siamese}, and Fig.~\ref{fig:pairserror}) were extracted from the UFPR-Periocular dataset and that we have permission to publish these images in open access journal.
 The single instructions to the participants is to place their eyes on a region of interest marked by a rectangle drawn in the app, as illustrated in ``Picture'' in Fig.~\ref{fig:picprocess}.
 We also restricted the images to be captured in $3$ sessions, with $5$ images per session and a minimum interval of $8$ hours between sessions.
 In this way, we guarantee that the dataset has samples of the same subject with different noises, mainly due to different lighting and environments.
 Furthermore, imposing this minimum time interval between sessions, it is possible to collect different attributes in the periocular region of the same subject, as the images are captured at different times of the day, e.g., subjects wearing and not wearing glasses and makeup.
 Another attractive feature of this dataset is that all participants are Brazilian, and as Brazil has great ethnic diversity, there are images of subjects from different races, making this one of the first periocular datasets with such cultural~diversity.

 The images were collected from June 2019 to January 2020.
 The gender distribution of the subjects is ($53{,}65\%$)~male and ($46{,}35\%$)~female, and approximately $66\%$ of the subjects are under $31$ years old.
 In total, the dataset has images captured from $196$ different mobile devices --~the five most used device models were: \textit{Apple iPhone~8}~($4.1$\%), \textit{Apple iPhone~9}~($3.1$\%), \textit{Xiaomi Mi~8 Lite}~($3.0$\%), \textit{Apple iPhone~7}~($3.0$\%), and \textit{Samsung Galaxy J7~Prime}~($2.7$\%).